uperl/Net-Curl-Easy-FFI/README.md

 In general methods should throw an exception object on failure.
 In some cases if [Net::Swirl::CurlEasy](https://metacpan.org/pod/Net::Swirl::CurlEasy) calls modules that may throw a string exception.

-## Net::Swirl::CurlEasy::Exception::CurlCode
+## Net::Swirl::CurlEasy::Exception

-This is the normal exception class used by [Net::Swirl::CurlEasy](https://metacpan.org/pod/Net::Swirl::CurlEasy).
-It has these properties:
+This is the base class for [Net::Swirl::CurlEasy](https://metacpan.org/pod/Net::Swirl::CurlEasy) exceptions.
+It is an abstract class in that you should only see sub class exceptions.

 - as\_string